Short but Comprehensive Guide on Welding Booth Design

 As you draw people and tools in the initial drawing, take note of the walking distances to each place, considering how often they're visited.

-Also, you should consider the storage of the welding fume extraction and cleaning tools.
+Also, you should consider the storage of the welding fume extraction equipment and cleaning tools.
 Don't forget work areas, such as cutting stations.

 Other Key Considerations to Design Welding Booths